bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfManagedCarriers_2dXLs2JgDDJAUunNKdvGyu/Documentation.md

-Indicate how many carrier frequencies can be managed by the device.
+Indicates how many carrier frequencies can be managed by the device.